-Mro is a Tibeto-Burman language spoken by about 22,000 people mainly in Bandarban District of the Chittagong Hill Tracts in Bangladesh, and also in Sittwe (Akiab) in Rakhine State in Burma.
-Mru speakers, who are known as Mros. live mainly in forest areas of Lama, Ruma, Alikaram and Thanchi near Chimbuk Mountain of Bandarban District.
+Mro is a Tibeto-Burman language spoken by about 22,000 people mainly in Bandarban District of the Chittagong Hill Tracts in Bangladesh.
+It is also spoken in Sittwe (Akiab) in Rakhine State in Burma.
+Mro speakers live mainly in forest areas of Lama, Ruma, Alikaram and Thanchi near Chimbuk Mountain of Bandarban District.
 A small number also live in Rangamati Hill District.

 The language is also known as Mru, which means 'human', and the people who speak it called themselves Mro-cha ('human beings').
 Other tribes in the areas where the Mro live call them Murong ('strangers').